mccanne/sharkfest/README.md

 Let's make some sample data:
 * Take some CSVs, clean them, and form ZSON
 * Tack on some junk that doesn't fit in `junk.json`
-* Drag "pile of stuff" into a Brim data pool and play around with it
+* Import the "pile of stuff" into Brim and play around with it

 ```
 cat employees.csv